nickzelei/nickzelei.github.io/content/blog/golang-errgroups.md

 tags = ["golang","concurrency"]
 +++

-I've been writing Go professionaly for a little while now.
+I've been writing Go professionally for a little while now.
 Previously, I used to write a lot of TypeScript and thought a lot in async/await.
 As such, I wrote a lot of code to spawn off parallel streams of work.

-As I've transitioned to Golang, I found myself missing the neatness of `Promise.all` and how easy it is to spawn multiple promises and easily get thier results in a return statement.
+As I've transitioned to Golang, I found myself missing the neatness of `Promise.all` and how easy it is to spawn multiple promises and easily get their results in a return statement.

 ```ts
 async function getAsyncNumber(num: number): Promise<number> {